OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 ![plot](images/vitis_build.png)

 This step will require several hours (estimated 6-7 hours) to complete.
-You can have this run overnight and continue with next steps.
-Make sure you perform the following steps on the target Cloudlab computer before you start remote execution.
+You can have this run overnight and continue running next steps.
+Make sure you perform the following steps on the target Cloudlab computer before you start FPGA experiments shown in the notebook.

 ## Target Platform (Cloudlab)